ieyjzhou/allanlab/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "CIEG - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "CIEG at Zhengzhou University."
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+The Computer and Industrial Engineering Group (CIEG) was established within the School of Management Engineering at Zhengzhou University in September 2020 by Dr. Yanjie Zhou.
+The CIEG group carries out research at the interface between Computer Science and Industrial Engineering, developing mathematical models and solution methodologies for decision support in real world problem solving.
+The CIEG also carries out research at the interface between Management Science and Operation Research by using Computer Science technologies to help industry management their company.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >